 Basta Street Food Bar

-If you want to eat street food, from stuffed mussels to a fish sandwich, the Istanbul street food prices at Basta Street Food Bar make it easy to get as much as you want.
-That means you can try all the street foods you want in one spot.
+If you want to eat something tasty, from stuffed mussels to a fish sandwich, the prices at Basta Street Food Bar make it easy to get as much as you want.
+That means you can try all the eats you want in one spot.

 Whether you are on your way up the Galata Tower or across the Galata Bridge, stop at Galata Simitcisi for some street food and Turkish coffee to give you that extra boost of energy.
 A simit is a large baked dough ring similar to a bagel but much bigger.
 Many call it a Turkish bagel.